MIRA-KUMAR/emotion-server-analysis/README.md

          Append the labels in 'y' attribute and appending the subsentences or phrases in 'x' attribute with number of occurances.

   2. The x and y datasets are split into training and test datasets using **train_test_split** function.
+     Using DictVectorizer, we convert the values to sparse matrices and store it in pickle file.
+     With that, the training dataset is modified using **fit_transform** and the test dataset is modified using **transform** function.

+  3. The following ML classifiers are used to fit the training datasets and dumped to each pickle files respectively:

+            1. RandomForestClassifier == RFC
+            2. SVC
+            3. LinearSVC
+            4. DecisionTreeClassifier

+   4.